-What Do Sparrows Eat and How to Bring Them to Your Yard
+What Do Sparrows Eat and How to Attract Them

 Learn what sparrows eat, as well as which seeds and types of bird feeders to offer to attract these cheery brown fliers to your backyard.